Thoughts on passwords

 - For critical passwords use really strong passwords.
-By really strong I mean to try to reach 100% on a site like this or +1 trillion years on a site like this.
+By really strong I mean that you should try to reach 100% on a site like this, or +1 trillion years on a site like this.
 This should be the case on email accounts, bank accounts, web domain registrars, web hosting and anything else that would have a large business impact if it was compromised.

 - Use a unique password for each email account

 - The point here is that if we use the same password on another site and it gets hacked, they’ll often have our email address AND password.

 - Once they can login to our email, they will be able to reset many of our other accounts.

 - Banks have been doing this for years.